wookey-project/wookeypedia/sphinx/source/tataouine/build.rst

 .. hint::
    Take a look at the ``setenv.sh`` script, which is highly documented

-To overload those settings, you should not directly edit the ``setenv.sh`` file.
+Most of the time, the paths proposed in this script are not the one you use in your specific installation.
-Instead create and use a file name ``setenv.local.sh`` .
+If you need to overload some of those variables, you should not directly edit the ``setenv.sh`` script.
+Instead, create a ``setenv.local.sh`` file in the same directory and set the variables in this file.

-Once you have set your environment variables in your `setenv.local.sh` script, just source the `setenv.sh` script as described above.
+Once you have set your environment variables in your ``setenv.local.sh`` script, just source the ``setenv.sh`` script as described above.

 Configure the target